Oliver Wieland

 beams.

-especially as the number of neutrons is increased.
-Collective excitations are
+valley of stability, especially as the number of neutrons is increased.

-expected to fragment and shift their strength to lower energy Pygmy
+Collective excitations are expected to fragment and shift their strength to

-nuclei as the production cross sections decreases exponentially as we approach
+as the production cross sections decreases exponentially as we approach the

 given the possibility to produce and excite such nuclei far from the stability